syncfusion-content/windowsforms-docs/WindowsForms/CheckBox/faq/How-to-Databind-a-CheckBoxAdv-to-Integer-Field-Data-in-SQL-Database.md

 ---
 layout: post
-title: DataBind CheckBoxAdv To Int Field SQLDatabase | Syncfusion
+title: DataBind CheckBoxAdv To Int Field SQLDatabase|WindowsForms| Syncfusion
 description: This section gives detailed description on how to databind a CheckBoxAdv to Integer Field in SQL Database.
 platform: WindowsForms
 control: EditorsPackage